Gystre/Kyle-Reddit/README.md

 -   need to find reliable way to upload, store, and serve images
 -   edit and delete comments
 -   paginate comments

+## To deploy:

+-   need putty to ssh into vps